mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 symmetry_tol : 0.05 ang
 ```

-The definition of the lattice and positions of the atoms is fairly inconsequential to the kind of result you will get: in the 0th generation it gets effectively randomised.
+The definition of the lattice and positions of the atoms is fairly inconsequential to the result you will get: in the 0th generation it gets effectively randomised.
 The only thing that matters is the amount of Si atoms defined in the `POSITIONS_FRAC` block - here it is 8 so future structures will also have 8 atoms.
 Another thing worth noting is the QC5 potential being used - it is used due to its speed, which is essential considering how many calculations will be done.

 For the `param` file we will use
 *Si.param*